 2. Treating injuries such that they are not OSHA recordable, if possible

-A recordable injury or illness under OSHA is one that requires medical treatment beyond first aid, as well as one that causes death, days away from work, restricted work, or loss of consciousness.
-Time spent at the initial doctor visit for observation or diagnostics to determine if an injury or illness is present is not considered medical treatment beyond first aid, but prescription of medication is.
+An OSHA-recordable injury or illness is one that requires medical treatment beyond first aid.
+One that causes death, days away from work, restricted work, or loss of consciousness will also be considered “recordable.”
+The initial doctor visit after an injury for observation or diagnostics is not considered medical treatment beyond first aid—while a prescription of medication is.

 Dr. Parsons believes it’s important to keep the employee working and off unnecessary medications, if possible.